 Is there anything cuter than a sleeping puppy?
 Not much.
 But Goldendoodle puppies sleep so much that you might start to get concerned.
+But as the hours tick away and your Goldendoodle puppy is still sleeping, you may start to wonder, “How much do Goldendoodle puppies sleep?”
 That’s why I’ve found the most reputable sources to tell you how much sleep Goldendoodle puppies need.

 When they’re awake, Goldendoodle puppies burn a ton of energy while bouncing around and exploring the world.

 Growing takes a lot of energy too, so they need to sleep and conserve some energy for the proper development of their immune system, central nervous system, brain, and muscles.